ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ============================================

 ### cellphonedb v4.1.0
-1) CellPhoneDB v4 is now available as python package that can be easily executed in Jupyter Notebook and Collabs.
+1) New python package that can be easily executed in Jupyter Notebook and Collabs.
-2) New method to ease the query of CellPhoneDB results.
+2) A new method to ease the query of CellPhoneDB results.
-3) Tutorials to run CellPhoneDB.
+3) Tutorials to run CellPhoneDB (available [here](https://github.com/ventolab/CellphoneDB/tree/master/notebooks))
+4) Improved computational efficiency of method 2 `cpdb_statistical_analysis_method`.

 ### cellphonedb-data v4.1.0
 1) New database (v4.1.0) with more manually curated interactions, making up to a total of 2,923 interactions.